We Are Pleased to Present Our Foals

 Click here to view our foals!

-JK Jay Reed aka Pine Cone is our senior stallion.
-Pine Cone is 96% Foundation with a solid pedigree and he's a super nice stallion to handle.
-His foals are athletes with good feet, awesome dispositions and they really have a lot of 'cow'.
-We don't think you will be disappointed with a Pine Cone baby.
+JK Jay Reed aka Pine Cone was our senior stallion, at the time, that he passed away winter 2019.
+Pine Cone was 96% Foundation with a solid pedigree and was a super nice stallion to handle.
+His foals were and are athletes with good feet, awesome dispositions and they really have a lot of 'cow'.
+Nobody was ever disappointed with a Pine Cone baby.
+The last 3 foals available from him were born in 2020.
+His legacy will continue on with his daughters we have kept for our program.
+They are excellent mamas producing foals for us and crossing well on any of the other stallions that we have.

 Our mare pages will show you ranch, cow, speed and versatility.
 We have several mares that are higher percentage foundation as well as speed bred mares.
-The Mr Salty Peponita (100%) and JK Jay Reed (96%) babies will give you a higher percentage foundation foal package with the versatility to cut, rein, ranch, ride, trail, pleasure, take care of the family, run and breed when they’re done.
+The Mr Salty Peponita (100%), JK Jay Reed (96%), Walter O Rielly (91%), Goldun Topsail (90%) and My Bluestem Drift JW (91%) babies will give you a higher percentage foundation foal package with the versatility to cut, rein, ranch, ride, trail, pleasure, take care of the family, run and breed when they’re done.
 Even the speed bred colts have a strong shot of foundation bloodlines.
-Foundation research is currently being done on some of the other mares.
-Tex should add modern performance and extreme athleticism to his foals.
+We continue to research the percentage foundation in our mares.
+The Paddys Irish Whiskey sons and Jacks Our Bartender stallions should add modern performance and athleticism to our foals.

-We have a few mares foal in April, but we breed most of them to foal during May and into June to avoid conflict with our commercial cattle calving season.
-We feel that later foaling gives us better weather, more time and facilities to handle the mares without the cows interfering as much.
+We foal mostly mid-April to mid-May with a few carrying over into June.
+We feel that this foaling timeline gives us better weather, more time and facilities to handle the mares without the cows interfering as much.
 The mares milk better on green grass and often our June foals size up right along with the April ones.
 Don’t overlook the younger foals.
-In three years that age won’t make a difference in how well they ride and perform.
+In three years that age gap won’t make a difference in how well they ride and perform.
 If age is a concern for you, give us a call and we can discuss weaning, our feeding/nutritional program, and foal development options with you.
-There is more information about our feed business, feeding program, and our pelleted Woroniecki Ranch All Around feed on the Our Program page
+There is more information about our feed business, feeding program, and our pelleted Woroniecki Ranch All Around feed on the Our Program page.

 All the foals will have been gently handled, dewormed twice and will be used to eating a balanced protein/fiber/mineral/vitamin ration alongside their mothers before weaning.
 We will provide one 50 pound bag of our pelleted Woroniecki Ranch All Around feed that they are used to eating and additional bags will be available for purchase.
 The foals may or may not be halter broke for in state travel.
-For out of state travel they will lead and load, but will not be recommended to stand tied or travel with ropes or halters on them in the trailer.
-It is important to us that foals be transferred to their new owners' names.
-Therefore, we pay the transfer fee to AQHA and one year membership if the buyer is not already a member.
+For out of state travel, unless otherwise specified, they will lead and load, but will not be recommended to stand tied or travel with ropes or halters on them in the trailer.
+If you are not already an AQHA member, you may get your own membership or we will assess you an additional $65 one year membership fee in order to do the transfer for your new purchase.
 The papers will come to the new owner directly from AQHA.
 We do require a purchase agreement and we will email you an example purchase agreement upon request.

 Click here to view our foals!